nselby/nselby.github.io/about/index.md

 published: true
 ---

-<p>Nick Selby writes on law enforcement, data, technology and information security.
-He is currently focusing his research in the areas of finding better solutions to the challenges posed by law enforcement and those suffering from mental illness, physical disabilities, and drug addiction.
-Nick is also conducting research of the dilemmas faced by the millions of people who suffer from chronic pain.</p>
+<p>Nick Selby writes on law enforcement, data, technology and information security. </p>

-<p>Nick is a police detective at a Texas law enforcement agency.
+<p>Nick is CSO at a financial services company, and was an executive at the NYPD, and a police detective at a Texas law enforcement agency.
 His <a href="https://medium.com/@nselby/" target="_blank">old blog</a> on Medium.com was popular.
-Nick has a <a href="https://en.wikipedia.org/wiki/Nick_Selby" target="_blank">Wikipedia</a> page, and a personal <a href="http://nickselby.com" target="_blank">website</a>.</p>
+Nick has a personal <a href="http://nickselby.com" target="_blank">website</a>.</p>

 <h3>Books</h3>